 Introduction to the Redox Data Model API

-One of the most popular options for exchanging data is using the Redox Data Model API.
-With this modern, standardized API, we handle all of your data mapping, translation, and connectivity.
+One of the most popular options for exchanging data is the Redox Data Model API.
+This modern, standardized API handles all your data mapping, translation, and connectivity needs.

 There are two possible methods for exchanging data using our Data Model API:

-1. Push: This is an event-based method where user actions within your connection's system trigger a request.
-The request is then pushed to a webhook that you have established.
+1. Push: This is an event-based method where user actions within your connection's system trigger a notification.
+Your connection then pushes the notification to a webhook that you've established.
 For example, when a new appointment is scheduled or a new patient is registered in the EHR system.

 2. Pull: This is a query-based or polling method where you request clinical data and receive the data from your connection's system on demand.
 For example, you search for a patient using their demographic data and the EHR system returns the relevant results.

 Each data model has supported event types with a corresponding push or pull method.
 These event types consist of JSON fields and values.
 We note for you in each data model which fields are required.
-If a field is marked as required, it means that you must include this field for your request to be successfully processed.
+If a field has a required tag, you must include this field for Redox to successfully process your request.

 We can help you determine which data models fit your needs best.